nannipy/ollapy/README.md

 *   **💨 Real-Time Streaming:** Experience interactive conversations with the AI's responses streamed in real-time.
 *   **📊 Token Counter:** Monitor the context size of your conversations with a progress bar and token counter.
 *   **⏱️ Performance Metrics:** Track the generation time for each AI response.
+*   **📈 System Monitoring:** Real-time display of CPU and RAM usage within the Electron application.
+*   **🚀 Integrated Backend Startup:** The Electron application now automatically manages the startup and shutdown of the Flask backend server.
 *   **🛑 Cancel Responses:** Interrupt the AI's response generation at any time.
 *   **🛡️ Built-in Security:** Client-side HTML sanitization using `DOMPurify` to prevent XSS attacks.